KevinDoughty/hyperact/README.md

   `{object}` The same `receiver` with animation management methods and property accessors.

 *Discussion*
-  Currently, behavior is undefined if there are any naming collisions.
+  Currently, behavior is undefined if there are any naming collisions, including calling decorate with the same object more than once.
   The provided receiver methods are `registerAnimatableProperty`,
   `needsDisplay`,